Here is a list of the most common questions I get from clients looking to elope in Colorado:

 Do we need an officiant?

 Nope!
 Colorado is one of the few states where couples can marry themselves, no officiant necessary.
 It’s called self-solemnization and anyone can do it.
 You can write your own ceremony and do everything exactly the way you want to.
-If you want to hire an officiant, I have a list of great ones that I can recommend!
+If you want to have an officiant perform your ceremony, I have a list of great ones that I can recommend!

 We’re interested in having our elopement ceremony in Rocky Mountain National Park.
-What do we need to do in order to reserve a date and location?
+How do we do that?

 We’re from out of state and have no idea where to have our ceremony, we just know it has to be in Colorado!
 Where should we begin?

 I have an extensive list of locations list on my Colorado Elopement Locations page.
 Spend some looking through the ideas and links on that page and thinking about the type of setting you want to be in.
 Think through if you want to hold your ceremony at a private home, mountain lodge, ski resort or if you just want to set out into nature together for something more simple.
+Another great way to decide where to go is to determine how far you want to drive fro the airport.
+Colorado is a big state and many places like Telluride are a 7+ hour drive so determining how far you want to drive will help you narrow your radius.
 If you’re still struggling to decide, let me know what you are specifically looking for and I can help point you in a good direction.
 I also offer location scouting services for an additional fee to help pinpoint the perfect location for you.